MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-sign-up-help.md

 ms.service: powerbi
 ms.custom:
 ms.subservice: pbi-fundamentals
-ms.date: 07/18/2024
+ms.date: 07/22/2024
 ---
-# What to do if self-service is disabled
+# What to do if self-service doesn't work for sign up, trial, or purchase

 You try to start a trial, sign up for a free license, or purchase a Power BI license.
 You perform these actions on your own, which is referred to as ["self-service](/microsoft-365/admin/misc/self-service-sign-up)."
 It doesn't work and you get a message that self-service is disabled.
 For various reasons, some organizations block members from self-service sign-up, self-service trial, and self-service purchase.
 For example, your organization's centralized IT department or help desk might have a policy that they manage all licenses and subscriptions, even free licenses.